 Kathmandu is chockfull of stupas and other religious monuments

-Today we fetch you from Tribhuvan International Airport and drive you for about twenty minutes to the hotel in Thamel, a busy and vibey district of Kathmandu.
+On this day, we fetch you from Tribhuvan International Airport and drive you for about twenty minutes to the hotel in Thamel, a busy and vibey district of Kathmandu.

 If you're not too tired from your trip, we encourage you to spend some time exploring Kathmandu.
 Even just walking the streets of Thamel – observing the architecture, mixing with the locals and trying some of the local cuisine – is a grand experience.
 The narrow lanes in the core of Thamel are only for pedestrians and are great for leisurely explores.

-If you've forgotten anything for your trek, or want to hire something, Thamel has a wide range of trekking gear shops, so you're sorted on that front.
+If you've forgotten anything for your trek or want to hire something, Thamel has a wide range of trekking gear shops, so you're sorted on that front.
 You can also buy a cheap SIM card for your time in Nepal.

 If you feel like the Nepali equivalent of a bus-top tour, we recommend hopping on a rickshaw for a fun way to see the sights of Thamel.
 Or if you'd like to visit somewhere a little less busy, $2 gets you entrance into the Edwardian-style Garden of Dreams.
 Wander around and admire the pavilions, pergolas, sculptures, fountains and lily pads, verandahs and birdhouses, or just chill with a book and a drink on the grass.
 If you've forgotten to bring along some reading material, Thamel actually has quite a few bookstores that stock English literature.